Software Reviews

 Step 3: Build Your Registration Form

-- Name, email, phone (core fields)
+• Name, email, phone (core fields)

-- Ticket type or session selection (if applicable)
+• Ticket type or session selection (if applicable)

-- One or two custom questions (dietary needs, company name, etc.)
+• One or two custom questions (dietary needs, company name, etc.)

-- Payment information (for paid events)
+• Payment information (for paid events)

 Step 4: Configure Payments

-Step 5: Customize Your Emails
+Step 5: Customise Your Emails

 Step 6: Test Everything

 Complete a full test registration yourself — form submission, payment, confirmation email, calendar invite, QR code.
 Have a colleague test on mobile.
-Fix anything that feels slow or confusing.

 Step 7: Launch and Promote